 Let’s be honest we all date someone with a desire that one day we will get married and spend the rest of our time together.
 We even use such terms as “forever”, but wait a minute, do you want to spend forever at least here on earth with someone who doesn’t share the same faith as you.
 Just think about that for a minute….

 Imagine dating someone who doesn’t believe that marriage is about serving one another?
 Have you thought about that?
-Are you willing to roll a dice on your future and hope your marriage will work without Christ?
+Are you willing to roll the dice on your future and hope your marriage will work without Christ?

 My intention is not to scare you but to help you think about your future in a more objective way, because God is love, if we don’t have God we don’t have love.